Plastic Render Beads

 Buildings do not stay perfectly still – they shift a tiny bit with heat, cold, and settling.
 Movement beads give render a small “flex zone” so it can move without cracking.
 Use these on big walls without natural breaks or long stretches of render where things need a bit of give.

-5. PVC Thin Coat Beads
+5. PVC Thin coat beads

 These are made for modern, thin-layer renders like silicone or acrylic.
 Because these systems use shallow coatings, they need a slim bead that matches that depth.
 Thin coat beads help keep the edges sharp without wasting material or building the coat thicker than it should be.

-6. PVC Mesh Beads
+6. PVC mesh beads

 These beads come with mesh wings on either side.
 They are excellent for strengthening corners or joints in systems like external wall insulation.
 The mesh helps the render grip and adds extra toughness, which stops cracks from forming where the wall is under stress.